satellite-image-deep-learning/techniques/README.md

 * [sewar](https://github.com/andrewekhalel/sewar) -> All image quality metrics you need in one package
 * [fiftyone](https://github.com/voxel51/fiftyone) -> open-source tool for building high-quality datasets and computer vision models.
 Visualise complex labels, evaluating models, exploring scenarios of interest, identifying failure modes, finding annotation mistakes, and much more!
 * [GeoTagged_ImageChip](https://github.com/Hejarshahabi/GeoTagged_ImageChip) -> A simple script to create geo tagged image chips from high resolution RS iamges for training deep learning models such as Unet.
+* [Label Maker](https://github.com/developmentseed/label-maker) -> downloads OpenStreetMap QA Tile information and satellite imagery tiles and saves them as an `.npz` file for use in machine learning training.
+* [Satellite imagery label tool](https://github.com/calebrob6/labeling-tool) -> provides an easy way to collect a random sample of labels over a given scene of satellite imagery

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise